 The first generation cig-alikes fared even worse (blue line).
 They never hit the same level and took 35 minutes to reach a bit more than half the blood plasma nicotine levels achieved by smoking a cigarette.
 Even after 65 minutes of vaping at will, the study's participants never got enough nicotine in their bloodstreams to equal smoking just a single cigarette.

 This study shows the potential value of nicotine salts.
 For some cigarette smokers who are used to a sudden, powerful surge in nicotine levels, vaping may fall short.
 This group of smokers may find that they keep returning to smoking cigarettes because vaping just isn't doing it for them.
 In the vape juice race, nic salt is the hare and freebase is the turtle.
 The turtle may get you there but it does it more slowly.

 In order to make up for this, vapers of freebase nicotine tend to puff more frequently and thus usage patterns are different.
-Smokers who are used to taking a two minute break to get hit over the head with a nicotine stick weren't puffing frequently enough to keep their nicotine levels high enough and so they kept going back to cigarettes.
-For these reasons, this group of smokers struggled to make the switch to vaping.
+Smokers who are used to taking a two minute break to get hit over the head with a nicotine stick may not be puffing frequently enough to keep their nicotine levels high enough and so they may keep going back to cigarettes.
+For these reasons, this group of smokers may struggle to make the switch to vaping.

 At Kai's Virgin Vapor we saw this first hand.
 We've had lots of success bringing the wonderful world of vaping to our friends and family who smoke but we've run into a few cases where it just didn't seem to work.
 We tried everything, offering free electronic cigarettes and mountains of e-liquid in every flavor imaginable, all without success.
 The trouble seemed to be that vaping just wasn't quite mimicking the effect of smoking closely enough for these individuals.